-- A. Focus on comprehension, basic grammar skills, engagement

-- B. Weekly Assignments

-- C. Reflection Essay

-- D. Summary and Response Essay

-- E. Midterm Essay (Personal Response)

-- F. Report Researched Essay

-- G. Argument Researched Essay (Multiple Source)

-- H. Final Exam (Personal Response)

-- I. Other assignments including quizzes, responses, and discussion board posts

-- J. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
+- A. Other assignments including quizzes, responses, and discussion board posts - B. All essays must be submitted to and accepted by the course instructor or the student cannot pass the course.
 Instructors are not obligated to accept late assignments.

 GCSC Grade Scale: